redhat-developer/odo/docs/examples.md

 # Examples

 Odo is compatible with any language or runtime listed within OpenShift's catalog of component types.
-To create url for component, see the [cli reference for `odo url`](cli-reference.md#url).
+In order to access the component over the web, you can create a URL using `odo url create`.

 This can be found by using `odo catalog list components`.